-U.S. Senate Homeland Security and Governmental Affairs Committee Chairman Joe Lieberman, ID-Conn., and Ranking Member Susan Collins, R-Me., said Wednesday they would move to require that the National Guard and Reserves be equipped, trained, and ready to respond to a homeland security catastrophe, particularly a nuclear attack.
+WASHINGTON – Homeland Security and Governmental Affairs Committee Chairman Joe Lieberman, ID-Conn., and Ranking Member Susan Collins, R-Me., said Wednesday they would move to require the National Guard and Reserves to be equipped, trained, and ready to respond to a homeland security catastrophe, particularly a nuclear attack.

 At the kick-off hearing to the Committee’s inquiry into the preparedness of the federal government to prevent, respond to, and recover from a nuclear terrorist attack, the Senators said they would begin working on legislation to ensure full support from the Department of Defense during an overwhelming domestic crisis and to clarify who would be in charge.